zkid18/DRL4Recsys/README.md

 <img src="https://user-images.githubusercontent.com/8243154/89128476-d3654f80-d530-11ea-8cd7-5810bb60494a.png">

-- Baseline models: Empirical weigths, learning to Rank
+- Baseline models: Empirical weights, learning to Rank
 - No code
 - Performance is measured in terms of the GMV gap in both search scenarios.